Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 To repoint AMS SDK to RMS instance, you need to create custome implementation of TokenCredentials class (see [RmsApiKeyCredentials.cs](RmsApiKeyTokenCredentials.cs)).

-This is code which connects SDK to AMS:
+This is code which you needed to connect SDK to AMS:

 ```csharp
 private MediaServicesAccountResource CreateAmsClient()